Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Visit the Australian Border Force website for more information.

-The Department of Agriculture and Water Resources regulates the export of food, live animals, animal products, fish, aquatic products, plants and grains.
+The Department of Agriculture, Water and the Environment regulates the export of food, live animals, animal products, fish, aquatic products, plants and grains.

 Find out about the quarantine controls that apply to your exports by searching the Australian Government's Manual of Importing Country Requirements (MICoR) database for: